5 reasons to fall in love with Vienna

 When you enter the courtyard, the palace looks like a painting, with its yellow bricks and green shutter.
 It was formerly the imperial summer residence; about 100 years ago the Empress Elisabeth, famously called “Sisi”, used to frequent the palace.
 The audio-guide tour is fascinating, allowing you to discover some of the 1,414 rooms which constitute the palace.
 The interior is luxurious, filled with paintings and elaborate furniture, provoking vivid images of life back in the 1850s.
 The best way to discover the gardens and the Gloriette is by foot, but you can also enjoy a delightful horse-drawn carriage ride or take a mini-train ride.
 From the Gloriette, you get an amazing panoramic view of the main palace and of the city of Vienna.
 Before you leave, we highly recommend a visit to the lovely Imperial bakery where you can watch the “Apple Strudel Show”, a live demonstration by the bakers hard at work preparing the famous pastry.
 You will learn how original Viennese apple strudel is made while you enjoy a delicious slice for yourself!
 Visit Schönbrunn Palace on our Vienna City Break

-Shopping in Mariahilfer Straße
+2. Shopping in Mariahilfer Straße

 Mariahilfer Straße is the longest shopping street in Vienna.
 The nicest part of the street starts at the Museumsquartier and stretches to the Westbahnhof (about 30 mins walk).
 A lively and mostly pedestrianised street, this is the perfect place to go if you're looking for gifts or souvenirs, or if you just want to walk along and browse the shops as the locals do.
 If you get hungry, you'll find plenty of restaurants, fast food outlets and cafés along the way.
 Shops can become crowded on Saturdays or during Christmas time, but as the street is relatively wide it rarely feels too busy.